 Any website that collects Medicare beneficiary information for use in contacting that beneficiary about Medicare Advantage or Part D must be filed with CMS.
 This includes not only your website, but any site you use to collect purchased leads.
 Without a CMS-approved contact form, you can’t make calls to discuss MA or Part D.

 Why Ritter?
-Our site, Medicareful.com, is filed with CMS and can be branded to an individual agent’s business for free.
-It stores all leads generated by the website exclusively to the agent’s CRM, keeping business compliant and productive.
+Medicareful.com, our site which can be branded and tied to an individual agent’s business for free, is filed with CMS.
+It stores all leads generated by the website exclusively in the agent’s CRM, keeping business compliant and productive.
 We’ve already seen how Medicareful streamlines the way our agents do business.
 Learn more about how it works and get your own free site in minutes .

 7. Market Through Affinity Partnerships